Jaxelr/Blog/source/_drafts/fomodiction.md

     - 7:30 while at parents house.

 So far consciously knowing that i am checking the feeds helps to calm myself of the constant anxiety.
 Also, im gonna theorize than when im with the kids i barely get time to check them, because i dont feel completely idle.

+#### Saturday, February 17th, 2018:

+As theorized, weekends are way more active for me, therefore, i barely check.
+Also, not so many news and articles are posted on weekends.

+    - 7:00 am waking up.
+    - 2:00 pm idle at home.
+    - 8:00 pm at dinner.

+Ill see if the pattern continues tomorrow (i suspect it will).